KAI-0419/TIL/README.md

-# Today I Learned
+# Today I Learned 🤩

-> workplace i write things i have learned or studied <strong>to improve<strong> myself
+> A journal i write stuff i have learned or studied for <strong>room for improvement<strong>